accessibility-exchange/co-design/src/steps/organization-shares-rough-draft-for-feedback.md

 ---
-title: Organization shares rough draft for feedback
+title: Federally regulated entity shares rough draft for feedback
 subtitle: Consultants have another chance to look through a rough draft of the Accessibility Plan, and make sure nothing is missing.
 phase: Consultation